waleedfarajallah/waleedfarajallah/README.md

 - 👋 Hi, I’m @waleedfarajallah
-- 👀 I’m interested in Web Development, Mobile Development
+- 👀 I’m interested in Application Development, Web Development and Mobile Development
-- 🌱 I’m currently learning Dart
+- 🌱 I’m currently learning React & Dart
 - 💞️ I’m looking to collaborate on Mobile Development Project
 - 📫 How to reach me
 -